- Copywriting Services

 A good beauty copywriter with SEO experience should be able to incorporate the target keywords into the copy without sounding obvious.
 Remember, while SEO is important, your prospective customers and what’s important to them should always come first.

 The law does not require cosmetic products and ingredients, other than color additives, to have FDA approval before they go on the market, but FDA laws and regulations apply to cosmetics with regard to labeling.

-A beauty copywriter who knows the FDA guidelines can help you create copy for the labels and packaging of your cosmetics.
+A beauty copywriter who knows the FDA guidelines can help you create compliant for the labels and packaging of your cosmetics.
 She can ensure the copy is compliant with regulations but is also effective in helping to sell your product.

 Writing about beauty products can be challenging.
 You want to strike the right tone for your brand and present your information in a compelling, but sincere way and answer the questions that prospects are likely to have.